 Men generally take longer to seek treatment, often out of embarrassment at the possibility of having a breast disorder.
 Moreover, many women past the age of 40 regularly undergo mammograms to detect abnormalities, so they are frequently caught at earlier stages.
 And because men have so little breast tissue, it may take less time for the tumors to spread beyond the breast.

 But the biggest difficulty, say health care specialists and male breast cancer patients themselves, is a widespread ignorance of the existence of the condition.
 David Eisenberg, for example, had never even considered the possibility until he was forced to undergo a mastectomy (removal of the breast).

 Frustrated by the widespread lack of awareness about the disease, he described his experience in a statement published on the Web site of the John W. Nicks Foundation.
-The foundation, which focuses on male breast cancer issues, was established in memory of a 58-year-old man who died of breast cancer in 1991.
+The foundation, which focuses on male breast cancer issues, was established in memory of a 58-year-old man who died of breast cancer.